 Using the Plinkett Test On Ad Copy

-Here are two competing headlines I saw recently:
+I work in B2B advertising for the trucking industry.
+Here are two competing headlines I saw the other day:

 - Now Hiring Company Drivers